vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 ### How Filtering has Improved the Hammers

-To see how filtering the hammers has improved their quality, we will need to repeat the tests in `Hammer-Exercise-2` and `Hammer-Exercise-3` using the filtered hammers.
+To see how filtering the hammers has improved their quality, let's repeat the tests in `Hammer-Exercise-2` and `Hammer-Exercise-3` using the filtered hammers.

 #### Reanalysis of MysteryGenome1